Abbas-Hadizadeh/Multi-Pattern-Matching/README.md

 # Multi-Pattern-Matching
-Multi-Pattern Matching using Keyword Tree with Failure Links
+Uses Keyword Tree on set of patterns to do exact pattern matching on a given text.